 Desire for family, not career goals, drives egg freezing

-She is a media trope: the hard-driving career woman who realizes that her biological clock is on the verge of winding down.
+She is a media trope: the hard-driving career woman who realizes that her biological clock is…winding down.
 Panicking, she freezes her eggs so she can postpone child-bearing a little longer as she pursues the next promotion.
 But, according to a recent study…the primary impetus behind the decision to freeze one’s eggs is quite different.

 When microbes go to school

 Students working at the desks in their classrooms have a lot of company besides their classmates and teachers: the countless microbes on the desks’ surfaces.